Geebs Coaching

 Run recomp with a coach

 If you want the training, nutrition, and accountability built around your actual week, see online fitness coaching for women or read the beginner strength-training guide.
+Just getting started with recomp?
+The body recomposition for beginners guide lays out the basics from the ground up.

 Keep going

 Written by Kris Oddo, NASM-CPT.
-Last updated 2026-06-01.
+Last updated 2026-07-11.